AbdulMohaiman976/Multilingual_Text-to-SQL_Bot/README.md

 Eliminates the need to write SQL manually
 Lightweight fine-tuned model suitable for small datasets Can be extended for any relational database
-Makes SQL accessible for non-technical users Eliminates the need to write SQL manually
-Lightweight fine-tuned model suitable for small datasets

-Can be extended for any relational database